apubcc/LinkedOutAndAbout/README.md

 6. **✍️ Create Posts**: Share your thoughts, ideas, and updates through posts on LinkedOutAndAbout.

-7. **🔍 Attestation Factory**: Build trust by attesting to the authenticity of posts and connections.
+7. **🔍 Attestations**: Build trust by attesting to the authenticity of posts and connections.

 ### **The Stack ⚙️**